-Over the ensuing decades many changes were made to the surgery premises, to try to make it possible to cope with the increasing number of patients who wished to attend the surgery.
-The practice list size increased to over 12,000 patients and in April 1999 the present purpose-built Medical Centre opened its doors and the original practice premises were sold.
+Over the ensuing decades many changes were made to the surgery premises to cope with the increasing number of patients who wished to attend the surgery.
+The practice list size increased to over 12,000 patients and in April 1999 the present purpose-built Medical Centre opened its doors while the original practice premises were sold.
 The pharmacy that was sited opposite the original practice is now run by Mrs Kim Forshaw from purpose-built premises adjoining Priory Medical Centre.

 Priory Medical Centre has both male and female doctors, 5 male and 4 female.
 You have the right to request a doctor of your choice.